turingschool/curriculum-site/module3/projects/rancid_tomatillos/technical_requirements.md

 - When I click the down arrow...
   - The data should be updated so that the movie I clicked on has one less vote (state AND the mock data!).
   - I should see the vote decrease by one on the movie card.
+- The updated vote counts do not need to persist on page refresh.

 <section class="dropdown">
 ### 👀 Preview